Illustration by Jordon Cheung

 Patients receiving care in their homes aren’t left on their own, either; they’re being remotely monitored.
 The Boston Globe described how doctors in one hospital-at-home program in Boston placed a small patch on a patient’s chest to wirelessly monitor a slew of vital and physical signs including heart and respiratory rates, skin temperature, steps walked, and sleep cycle.
 That information was transmitted wirelessly to the doctors’ tablet computers, allowing for text or video consultations and for any abnormalities to be triggered via an alarm on their phones.

 Remote care, sometimes called telehealth, is useful for patients who live in rural areas or places that lack specialists.
-Patients can connect to a caregiver at a moment’s notice through an app such as Flex partner HealthTap’s and receive on-demand care—the “Uberization” of health care.
+Patients can connect to a caregiver at a moment’s notice through an app like the one offered by our partner HealthTap and receive on-demand care—the “Uberization” of health care.

 Hospital-at-home programs represent next-level care in which doctors receive accurate, up-to-the-moment, clinical-grade biometric data to treat patients.
 The more doctors know up front, the quicker they can respond and make informed decisions about whether a patient should visit the hospital or stay home.
 Making an appointment is no longer the default.

-One company that’s making it easier for doctors to monitor patient health is Campbell, California–based Flex partner Vital Connect, the creator of two tiny smart patches that wirelessly detect vital signs and capture biometric measurements.
+One company that’s making it easier for doctors to monitor patient health is Campbell, our California–based partner that makes Vital Connect, the creator of two tiny smart patches that wirelessly detect vital signs and capture biometric measurements.

 The company was cofounded in January 2011 by Nersi Nazari, a 30-year veteran of the semiconductor, medical device, and software industries.
 Vital Connect is applying the capabilities of Bluetooth low-energy data transmission and the Internet of Things to the world of medicine.